redso/noq-php-sdk/README.md

 If your responses are cached on browser or CDN, the new requests will not process by RoomQ.
 In general, for the page / path integrated with RoomQ, you are not likely to cache the responses on CDN or browser.

+### Hash of URL

+As hash of URL will not send to server, hash information will be lost.